Fitness Volt

 Wrapping Up

-The Pallof press is a must-have stability and development exercise which should be incorporated into your training routine/s from this point on if you’re not doing it already.
+The Pallof press is a must-have stability and development exercise that should be incorporated into your training routine/s from this point on if you’re not doing it already.

 We hope you found this Pallof press guide helpful, and now it’s up to you to effectively implement this exercise for your own benefit.